pleasurejs/pleasurejs/README.md

-# A Journey from Bad JS Programmer to Good JS Programmer
+# A Journey from a Beginner to Good JS Programmer
 PleasureJS Book Series: A series of JavaScript Books to master coding in JS.